aopsr/faceswap/README.md

 Manual and sort tool allow for easy cleanup of extracted faces and alignments.

 To use face tracking in manual tool, press 'e' to automatically
-1. copy bounding box from previous frame
+1. copy bounding box to next frame
-2. align face in current frame
+2. align face in next frame
-3. shift bounding box to be centered on face in current frame
+3. shift bounding box to be centered on face

 Pressing 'e' will work until 1. the next frame already has a face or 2. the current alignment is bad.